 One fellow was working at the Birdcage wearing a gun with the full costume and they made him get a permit to carry a cap gun in his holster.
 There were just too many things to list here that took place at that time so I will just break it down as simply as I can.

 During the time of this fight, we were not only harassed but had property destroyed and had shots fired in our direction on more than one occasion and I was forced to shoot and wound a man while on my own property.
 There are many police reports that had been filed which would now be in the archives of the Cochise County Sheriff's office in Bisbee Arizona, as well as many newspaper articles are written at that time in the Sierra Vista Harold.
 Also K-Gun 9 News in Tucson and the old news program, A Current Affair.

 The whole point of this letter is simple, people who were against us such as the mayor who stated that he didn't want to know what state law everyone was were all hollering, there will be blood running in the streets without their ordinance just as you basically stated but it never came to passe once Tombstone was forced in court to drop the old ordinance with the backing of the NRA in February of 1994.

 Yes, he's right.
-The whole idea of disarming the citizenry is to control them, and that's not new.
-And frankly, that's what they did in Tombstone with Ordinance No.9.
+The whole idea of disarming the citizenry is to control them.
+And frankly, that's not new.
+That's what they did in Tombstone with Ordinance Number 9.

 Now as for the subject as to whether it's right that anti-Gun proponents like the Washington Post point to Tombstone's City Ordinance No. 9 as some sort of proof that gun control was present and worked in the Old West, I really believe that they are only doing what they usually do by telling us only half of the story.
-Gun control never works because criminals don't care about such laws and law abiding citizens are being disarmed and left defenseless, unless of course they too break the law as was done in Tombstone and simply carry concealed weapons.
+Gun control never works because criminals don't care about such laws while law-abiding citizens are being disarmed and left defenseless unless of course they too break the law as was done in Tombstone and simply carry concealed weapons.